A student loan deferment calculator has become a popular resource for student loan borrowers.

 This makes even more sense if your loans are Perkins or are subsidized by the government.
 Because these types of loans do not incur any interest payments, the amount that you owe prior to taking a deferral remains the same once the period has elapsed.

 Therefore, in theory, you won’t be taking on any more expenses than you initially had.
 That said, if you do not have Perkins or federally subsidized loans, this may be an expensive option.
 That’s because this type of program represents additional interest costs that you will have to bear.

 Still, depending on your present financial situation, it may still be the best option for you.

 If you don’t mind paying more in the long run for temporary financial relief, then a deferred payment is best.
 It is a better option than forbearance in the sense that you can be granted a longer repayment period.

 In short, a student loan deferment calculator is a useful resource that will help you on your journey towards financial freedom.

-If you combine its use with a student loan repayment company like FutureFuel.io, you can double your efforts and clear your debt faster.
+If you combine its use with a personalized financial health platform like FutureFuel.io, you could double your efforts and clear your debt faster.